 Camps are held in the summer at campuses around the country.
 All campers are nominated by their seventh-grade math and science teachers.
 Girls then apply and are selected by a committee.
 Visit the Tech Trek camp pages to learn more about getting involved on the local level.

 Where It All Started

 AAUW of California member Marie Wolbach founded Tech Trek in 1998 with the help of an AAUW Community Action Grant.
-Since then, AAUW of California has grown Tech Trek to 10 camps on eight college campuses across the state (see above for camp details).
+Since then, AAUW of California has grown Tech Trek to 10 camps on eight college campuses across the state.
 A 2013 survey of Tech Trek alumnae who attended the camp in California between 2006 and 2009 demonstrates the program’s lasting effects on many levels, including interest and confidence in STEM fields, decision to pursue STEM curricula, and future career plans.

 Invest in the Next Generation of STEM Superstars

 Tech Trek is a rapidly expanding national program sustained by investment and collaboration from foundations and corporations seeking a more diverse STEM talent pool.
 Contact Ellen Root, vice president of corporate development, for more information.